 Click here, to take a look at a number of case studies on the relationships formed through the Corporate Challenge and the impact these partnerships have had.

-The Buy Social Corporate Challenge began with 7 Founding Partners and currently has 15 partners, representing a wide range of industries.
+The Buy Social Corporate Challenge began with 7 Founding Partners and currently has over 20 partners, representing a wide range of industries.

 The most recent Impact Report shows that £65.2 million has been spent with social enterprises by corporate partners and the Challenge has created 637 jobs at social enterprises.